ArefinAlter/bolt.hackathon/docs/4_App_Flow.md

-# App Flow: Dokani Platform
+# App Flow: Dokani Platform (Hackathon Demo)

 ## 1. Overview
-This document outlines the primary user flows for the Dokani platform, designed as a proof-of-concept demo that allows users to experience both business and customer perspectives with a single login.
+This document outlines the primary user flows for the Dokani platform, designed as a proof-of-concept demo that allows users to experience both business and customer perspectives with a single login. **This is a simulation-focused demo for hackathon purposes.**

 ---